ABradRoberts/ABradRoberts.GitHub.IO/htb_writeups/shocker.md

 ### Exploit: `ShellShock`
 ### Escalation: `sudo /usr/bin/perl`
 <br>
 Alright!
 Welcome to my first writeup, ShellShock was the first vulnerability I ever exploited outside of Metasploit!
 So this box is super special to me.
-So, since I'm pretty familiar with this kind of vulnerability, let's do this entire box using ONLY the command line!<br><br>
+Since I'm pretty familiar with this kind of vulnerability, let's do this entire box using ONLY the command line!<br><br>

 # Enumeration